KokotD/Billnator/README.md

 # Billnator
-All of your outgoing bills in one organized place
+All of your outgoing bills in one organized place.